 Because domestic violence happens behind closed doors, it can be easily overlooked and ignored.
 Even those people close to a woman or child undergoing abuse may not be aware of what is going on.
 Other times, the victims may be judged for “putting up” with the abuse rather than leaving the relationship or criticized for their response to the abuse if they do leave.

-Here are six books that tackle the topic of domestic violence.
+Here are seven books that tackle the topic of domestic violence.
 These novels span historical fiction and contemporary fiction, and are set across three continents.
 They show abuse in a variety of homes, from wealthy to poor.

 Take a moment to “walk in another’s shoes.”
 For more information about domestic violence and what you can do to help someone being abused, drop by the website for the National Resource Center on Domestic Violence.

 1. Life in Defiance by Mary DeMuth